 In 1594 Kepler accepted an appointment as professor of mathematics at the Protestant seminary in Graz (in the Austrian province of Styria).
 He was also appointed district mathematician and calendar maker.
 Kepler remained in Graz until 1600, when all Protestants were forced to convert to Catholicism or leave the province, as part of Counter Reformation measures.
 For six years, Kepler taught arithmetic, geometry (when there were interested students), Virgil, and rhetoric.
 In his spare time he pursued his private studies in astronomy and astrology.
 In 1597 Kepler married Barbara Müller.
 In that same year he published his first important work, The Cosmographic Mystery, in which he argued that the distances of the planets from the Sun in the Copernican system were determined by the five regular solids, if one supposed that a planet's orbit was circumscribed about one solid and inscribed in another."3

 Kepler's peculiar construction actually produced very good results when predicting the positions of the planets (except for Mercury).
-Tycho was impressed with Kepler's mathematical skills, and invited him to Prague to be his assistant.
+Tycho was impressed with Kepler's mathematical skills, and invited him to Prague to be his assistant (where he lived).
 When Tycho died, Kepler assumed the position of Imperial Mathematician.
 In 1604, just like Tycho had, Kepler discovered his own "New Star" (the last known supernova to occur in our Milky Way galaxy).
-With Tycho's excellent data base, Kepler had all the data he needed to launch a new heliocentric view of the universe.
+With Tycho's excellent observational data, Kepler had all the material he needed to launch a new heliocentric view of the universe.
 In 1609 he published Astronomia Nova ("New Astronomy") which contained his first two laws of planetary motion:

 1. Planets move in elliptical orbits with the Sun at one of the foci: